-Medicare coverage may continue up to eight years and six months following suspension of Social Security Disability Insurance payments.
-When Social Security Disability Insurance payments are suspended because you have returned to work, you'll get quarterly bills for the Medicare Part B premium.
+Medicare coverage may continue up to eight years and six months following suspension of Social Security Disability Insurance (SSDI) payments.
+When SSDI payments are suspended because you've returned to work, you'll get quarterly bills for the Medicare Part B premium.
 As long as you remain entitled to premium-free Medicare Part A, you must pay the Part B premium to maintain your TRICARE coverage.